mrrusof/the-law/statements/V7__2018-06-19_watermark.md

 **Output.**
 The output consists of the amount of units of water that each bar graph can hold.
 Each amount appears in the line that corresponds to its graph.
-The last character in the output is a newline character.
+Each line is terminated by a newline character (`\n`) and the output is terminated by EOF.

 ```asciidoc
 8